Meh! Why should we invest in good photography?

 Your wedding is going to be one of the biggest and best days of your life, you’ll share it with everyone dear to you for a single day!
 That’s a big deal, I should know I’m married, been there and thoroughly enjoyed every minute of it, we created some incredible memories that will last a lifetime and so will you.

 It’s a fact that people who are very good at what they do charge their worth, photography is no exception.
 In fact, photographing a wedding is unlike any other form of photography - everything is a one shot opportunity, there are no retakes, or studios, no second chances.
-The important moments that happen, they happen so quickly and they have to be captured in a split second, then there’s variable weather, lighting conditions, the randomness of people and people are extremely random - weddings are hard to photograph well.
+The important moments that happen, they happen quickly and they have to be captured in a split second, there’s variable weather, lighting conditions, the randomness of people and a whole load of other stuff - weddings are hard to photograph without stuffing it up.

-To shoot a wedding you not only have to be a great photographer technically, but also a people person, it’s all very well being good with a camera but if you have the personality of a dead cod you’re going to rub people up the wrong way - and that can tarnish a wedding day for a couple and lead to crap pictures.
+To shoot a wedding you not only have to be a great photographer technically, but also a real people person, it’s all very well being good with a camera but if you have the personality of a Bran from Game of Thrones you’re going to rub people up the wrong way - and that can tarnish a wedding day for a couple, the people there and lead to terrible memories of your day.

 A photographer not only has to be excellent, they also have to be 100% on their A-game for an entire day, a wedding doesn’t allow you to lose concentration for a second and that’s where experience comes in.
 Sure, you can save a few ££ by going with a cheaper options but you certainly get what you pay for.
 The money you’re investing is in your memories - that money buys you years of experience, your photographers individual shooting and editing style, their creativity and vision of your big day, and more importantly consistency - a quality photographer will give you a full gallery of great pictures, a lesser photographer and you’ll be lucky to get 20.
 They are the things that make your wedding pictures what they are and something you’ll enjoy for years to come.

-It’s completely your decision though, I fully understand that.
+It’s completely your decision though, if you don’t really care about pictures go spend your money on something else - I fully understand that.

 If you’ve got any immediate questions it’s worth checking out here: Frequently asked questions or continue to browse my other pages.